 Graphics functionalities:

-• At the top, there is an option to select the data shown in the columns; the selections do not affect the liquidity and operational cash flow curves.
+• At the top, there is an option to select the data shown in the columns.
+The selections do not affect the liquidity and operational cash flow curves.

 Table view

-A tabular representation of the data, which is formed from the data available from the system and the user's own entries.
+The table view is a tabular representation of the data, which is formed from the data available from the system and the user's own entries.

 Table functionalities:

-• Drilling down into events
+• Drilling down into transactions

 • Own events appear in the forecast in the event category where the user has placed the event.